-Planning a graduation party?
-Follow these tips and tricks for How To Throw A Graduation Party At Home without breaking the budget.
+Planning a backyard graduation party?
+Whether it is a small gathering with close friends and family or a large bash, follow these tips and tricks for How To Throw A Graduation Party At Home without breaking the budget.

 This post may contain affiliate links.
 We may receive a commission if you click and purchase something.
 Please see our disclosure policy for more details.

-As graduation season quickly approaches, you may be starting to consider how you are going to throw your new grad a party.
-Throwing a graduation party can be a little stressful, especially if you’ve never done one before.
-But, a great way to save money is to throw it at home!
+As graduation party season quickly approaches, you may be starting to consider how you are going to throw your college graduate or high school graduate a party.
+Throwing a graduation party can be a little stressful, but it’s a fun way to celebrate your grad.
+A great way to save money is to have a backyard graduation party at your home.
+Your own home provides a perfect setting for an outdoor grad party.

-Your home can be a great party spot with a little extra work, and your guests won’t feel too crowded.
-Here are tips on how to throw a graduation party at home.
+Your backyard can be a great outdoor party spot with a little extra work, and your guests won’t feel too crowded.
+Here are tips on how to throw an epic graduation party at home.

 Set Your Party Budget